spsforks/QB64-Wiki/STICK.md

 > *Explanation:* Notice the extra **QB64 only** parameters used to cater for the 2nd stick and the buttons of the 3rd joystick.

-*Example 2:* Displays the Sidewinder Precision Pro Stick, Slider, Z Axis, and Hat Point of View.
+Displays the Sidewinder Precision Pro Stick, Slider, Z Axis, and Hat Point of View.

 ```vb